JoaquinGomez1/Pokedex-V2-React/README.md

-This pokedex will use PokeApi (https://pokeapi.co/) to retrieve each pokemon's data and display it in a user friendly manner.
+This pokedex uses PokeApi (https://pokeapi.co/) to retrieve each pokemon's data and display it in a user friendly manner.

 You can look for a Pokemon by number or name.